srobo/website/_events/sr2022/virtual-tech-day-january.md

 | Time | Event |
 |------|-------|
-| 10:00 | Introductory presentation, going through the plan for the day, reminding about the competition
+| 10:00 | Introductory presentation, going through the plan for the day, and a reminder of the details of the competition
 | 10:20 | Mentoring from volunteers - working on your robot with a skilled selection of volunteers on hand to mentor.
 We'll be around to answer questions about the competition, give kit support, and assist with strategy ideas.
 | 13:00 | "Common pitfalls" presentation
 | 13:30 | More mentoring